Appendix: Boundary Conditions

 omega=500.0 1/s, mixture=[H2=0.5, O2=0.5])

 For compatibility with Chem, the option prescribed= is also allowed.
 With this option, one can specify a data file in which the velocity, pressure, temperature, mixture species mass fractions and turbulence quantities are specified at several control points.
 Values are computed at the centers of the faces on the boundary via a generalized interpolation of the data specified at the control points.
 For the supersonicInlet boundary condition, all entries from the data file are used since no information is extrapolated from the interior to the boundary for supersonic flow.
-The prescribed= option is used in a manner like the following:
+The prescribed= option is used in a manner shown below:

 prescribed BC